Why do we need a Backup/ Recovery Strategy?

 - Continuous Archiving (Hot Backup)

 At all times, PostgreSQL maintains a Write Ahead Log (WAL) in the pg_xlog/ subdirectory of the cluster’s data directory.
 The log records every change made to the database’s data files.
-This log exists primarily for crash-safety purposes: if the system crashes, the database can be restored to consistency by “replaying” the log entries made since the last checkpoint.
-However, the existence of the log makes it possible to use a third strategy for backing up databases: we can combine a file-system-level backup with backup of the WAL files.
+This blog exists primarily for crash-safety purposes: if the system crashes, the database can be restored to consistency by “replaying” the log entries made since the last checkpoint.
+However, the existence of the log makes it possible to use a third strategy for backing up databases: we can combine a file-system-level backup with a backup of the WAL files.
 If recovery is needed, we restore the file system backup and then replay from the backed-up WAL files to bring the system to a current state.

 - This allows the database to stay operational during backup and enables online file system backup of a database cluster